Medical Negligence Inquests

 Can Inquests help with Medical Negligence Claims?

-Yes, although a Coroner will rarely specifically address the tests for medical negligence claims (breach of duty and causation) it is likely that their Conclusions and the independent expert medical evidence provided during the Inquest will be useful to at the very least help assess the prospects of success of any subsequent Fatal Accident claim for compensation stemming from a death.
-In some Fatal Accident cases, expert evidence provided at the Inquest has, in fact, been strong enough that the Defendant then makes an admission of civil liability.
+Yes, although a Coroner will rarely specifically address the tests for medical negligence claims (breach of duty and causation) it is likely that their Conclusions and the independent expert medical evidence provided during the Inquest will be useful to at the very least help assess the prospects of success of any subsequent claim for compensation stemming from a death.
+In some cases of death by medical negligence, expert evidence provided at the Inquest has, in fact, been strong enough that the Defendant then makes an admission of civil liability.

 Who pays for the legal representation at the Inquest?

-Where someone dies as a result of suspected medical negligence and our expert solicitors in the medical negligence team think that there are strong prospects of pursuing a successful Fatal Accidents claim for compensation, we may be able to offer the Claimant family a No Win No Fee Agreement that will cover the cost of Inquest representation as well as subsequent Fatal Accidents claim legal advice.
+Where someone dies as a result of suspected medical negligence or neglect, and our expert medical inquest solicitors think that there are strong prospects of pursuing a successful claim for death by medical negligence, we may be able to offer the Claimant family a No Win No Fee Agreement that will cover the cost of Inquest representation as well as subsequent fatal medical negligence legal advice.

 It is important to speak with our specialist teams as soon as possible about this so that this opportunity is not lost.
-If the prospects of success for a Fatal Accidents claim are unknown or uncertain, there are a variety of other ways to fund specialist Inquest legal representation at Inquest. .
+If the prospects of success for a fatal medical negligence claim are unknown or uncertain, there are a variety of other ways to fund specialist Inquest legal representation at Inquest.

-If you, or someone you know, has lost a loved one and need professional advice and guidance about an Inquest and/or Fatal Accident claims for compensation contact Minton Morrill’s specialist teams today on 0113 245 8549 or alternatively complete the Ask Us a Question of Get in Touch forms today.
+If you, or someone you know, has lost a loved one and need professional advice and guidance about an Inquest claim for compensation contact Minton Morrill’s specialist teams today on 0113 245 8549 or alternatively complete the Ask Us a Question of Get in Touch forms today.